 Heading south, we roll on to the region of Dresden, often dubbed 'Florence of the North' because of its beauty.

 Lunchtime!
-Go local and hang out in a riverside beer garden, order some hearty German dishes with regional specialities like sour roast and potato soup.
+Go local and hang out in a cafe, order some hearty German dishes with regional specialities like sour roast and potato soup.

 Then we head over the border and into the Czech Republic to Prague.